markedwardnewman/evabot-chrome-extension/README.md

 # chrome.extension.evabot

+### 5/22/2017 - 5/29/2017 Notes
+- Gmail will need to be reloaded after the extension has been installed.
+- I simplified the entire thing, completely doing away with the popup toggle feature.
+It was causing too many issues and was overly complex to begin with.
+- The senders' first and last names are now automatically gathered via the user's primary gmail account.
+This greatly simplifies use, but issues will arise if the user's first and last name's don't match the values that are stored in Evabot's API.
+- When the extension is installed, it automatically puts a 'Send Gift!' button to the right of the Gmail 'settings' drop-down.
+It is currently using the exact same classes that Gmail is using for their 'compose' button.
+- The gift 'object' (created after the user clicks the modal's 'ok' button) contains gift exclusion values, but I don't currently see a way to pass that info to Evabot's API.
+Otherwise, all other requirements are passed.
+Please advise!
+- sender_message and receiver_address are both currently hidden/not-being-used.
+Just say the word and I'll add them to the modal.
+- PackID is currently set to 0.
+Not even sure what that is.
+- Unless otherwise requested, I'll do any styling modifications just prior to the production release
+- KNOWN ISSUES:
+  - none!, er, at least and as far as prototypes go!
+  - lots of goodie info found in console

 ### 5/10/2017 - 5/21/2017Notes
 - Lots of researching Streak CRM, Nudge AI, and CoffeeSender, and how they integrate with Gmail
 - Lots of researching LinkedIn and Salesforce, and how they integrate with Gmail